ppoffice/hexo-theme-icarus/source/_posts/en/Search-Plugins.md

    <br>

 2. Then, click the "Get code" button on the right side of "Add it to your site".
-Copy the value of `cx` to the search settings in your theme's configuration file.
+Copy the value of `cx` to the search settings in your theme's configurations.

    {% img "box px-0 py-0 ml-auto mr-auto" /gallery/screenshots/google-cse-code.png 360 '"Get Code - Google CSE" "Get Code - Google CSE"' %}
    <br>